Myoporum Thrips

 • Causes severe galling of leaves

-• Important to treat early in life cycle to obtain best results
+• Important to treat early in infestation cycle to obtain best results

 Contact Tree Solutions staff if you need more information and/or think your trees are infested by this pest.